 - Why do food trucks fail?
 Lack of proper planning and not enough advertising are among the causes of food truck failure.
 That’s why creating a food truck business plan is essential.
 To properly promote your business and attract new customers, make use of the best social media for restaurants.

 - How do I start a food truck?
 You’ll need to get permits, licenses and insurances, your truck or cart, research your potential market, and gather the funds you need to start.
 All those areas will be covered in a proper business plan, so make sure you follow the advice we shared in this post.
-Then we recommend you to follow this step-by-step guide that explains to you how to start a food truck.

 Consider a Business Loan to Grow Your Food Truck Business